okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/okta-account-management-policy/main/index.md

 > **Note:** All users in your org must be eligible to use the phishing-resistant authenticators.
 See [Profile enrollment policies](/docs/concepts/policies/#profile-enrollment-policies).

-This request for authenticator enrollment is similar to the request to enroll your [first phishing-resistant authenticator](#example-request-1).
+This request is similar to the request to [add a rule](#example-rule-request) for your first phishing-resistant authenticator.
 However, keep in mind the following:

 * Use the same value for `policyId`.
 * Set the value of `priority` above the catch-all rule but below the first [phishing-resistant authenticator](#add-a-rule-for-your-first-phishing-resistant-authenticator) (if you added it).
 Be sure that the first phishing-resistant authenticator rule stays at priority 1.